ryupold/raylib.zig/README.md

 const raylib = @import("raylib/raylib.zig");
 ```
 > Note: you only need the files `raylib.zig`, `marshal.h` and `marshal.c` for this to work
+> See `build.zig` in [examples-raylib.zig](https://github.com/ryupold/examples-raylib.zig) for how to build

 ## custom definitions
 An easy way to fix binding mistakes is to edit them in `bindings.json` and setting the custom flag to true.
 This way the binding will not be overriden when calling `zig build intermediate`.
 Additionally you can add custom definitions into `inject.zig, inject.h, inject.c` these files will be prepended accordingly.

 ## disclaimer
-I haven't tested nearly all generated functions, so there might be bugs.
+I have NOT tested most of the generated functions, so there might be bugs.
 Especially when it comes to pointers as it is not decidable (for the generator) what a pointer to C means.
 Could be single item, array, sentinel terminated and/or nullable.
 If you run into crashes using one of the functions or types in `raylib.zig` feel free to [create an issue](https://github.com/ryupold/raylib.zig/issues) and I will look into it.

 ## memory
 Some of the functions may return pointers to memory allocated within raylib.